ankurk91/wp-google-map/readme.txt

 Choose a border color that match the map canvas surroundings.

+= I don't want css fixes for map controls, how to disable them ? = Use this short-code `[ank_google_map css_fix=0]`

 = Did you test it with old version of WordPress ? =

-No, tested with v4.0 only.
+No, tested with v4.0 (latest as of now) only.
 So i recommend you to upgrade to latest WordPress today.

 = Do you hate jQuery ? =